Richard H. Long: Early life

-Long was born in South Weymouth, Massachusetts in 1865.
-When he was 11 years old he went to work in his father's shoe factory in Braintree, Massachusetts.
+Long was born in South Weymouth, Massachusetts, in 1865.
+When he was 14 years old he went to work in his father's shoe factory in Braintree, Massachusetts.
 In 1891 he married Mabelle H. Fernald, a schoolteacher from Braintree.
 The couple would have six children.

 Business career

 When Long was 24 years old he took over his father's shoe manufacturing firm.
-In 1895 he moved the company to Belchertown, Massachusetts and renamed it the R. H. Long Shoe Company.
+In 1895 he moved the company to Belchertown, Massachusetts, and renamed it the R. H. Long Shoe Company.
 In 1903, Long opened a new shoe factory in Framingham, Massachusetts.
 The R. H. Long Shoe Company remained in business until September 1, 1923.

-During World War I the factory switched to manufacturing war supplies.
-The R. H. Long Company made a number of goods for the U.S. government, including high-grade automobile bodies.
+During World War I the factory switched to manufacturing war supplies - leather and canvas goods- for England.
+When the U.S. joined the war, the R. H. Long Company supplied the U.S. Army.
 In 1922, Long's R. H. Long Motors Company began production of the Bay State car.
 The R. H. Long Motors Company ceased production of cars in 1926.

 In 1927, Long formed the R. H. Long Motor Sales Company, which owned car dealerships in Framingham and Wellesley, Massachusetts.
 The business still exists today as Long Automotive Group with dealerships in Southborough, Massachusetts (Long Cadillac) and Webster, Massachusetts (Long Subaru).